 Specific details and wording may vary.
 If you are unsure, contact your Early Childhood Partner for clarification.

-Our early intervention services support children aged up to and including eight years old who are funded through the NDIS.
+Our early childhood intervention services support children aged up to and including eight years old who are funded through the NDIS.
 For those aged above nine years and adults, Everyday Independence offers occupational therapy, speech pathology, physiotherapy, positive behaviour supports, habit coaching and group programs to promote their independence and wellbeing.

 The key worker role encompasses a range of skills to deliver the best interventions to your child to help them reach the best possible outcomes.